 - The Governing Body understands the fact that a child or a young person who may be LGBT is not in itself an inherent risk factor for harm.
 However, children who are LGBT can be targeted by other children.
 In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT; - We understand that the risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-Staff will endeavour to reduce the

-- additional barriers faced, and provide a safe space for them to speak out or share their concerns with members of staff; and - LGBT inclusion is part of our statutory Relationships Education, Relationship and Sex Education and Health Education curriculum.
+Staff will endeavour to reduce the additional barriers faced, and provide a safe space for them to speak out or share their concerns with members of staff; and - LGBT inclusion is part of our statutory Relationships Education and Health Education curriculum.

-5. Identifying children and young people who are suffering or likely to suffer significant harm and ensuring early help
+5. Identifying children and young people who are suffering or likely to suffer significant harm and ensuring early help relationships between staff, pupils, parents and the public which foster respect, confidence and trust can lead to disclosures of abuse, and/or school staff being alerted to concerns.

 Teachers and other adults in school are well placed to observe any physical, emotional or behavioural signs which indicate that a child may be suffering significant harm.
-The relationships between staff, pupils, parents and the public which foster respect, confidence and trust can lead to disclosures of abuse, and/or school staff being alerted to concerns.
+The